UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 operation, it keeps the original column name `"count"` and adds the `"type"` as a second column name.
 Having two names for a column can be confusing!
 So we rename giving each column only one name.

+We can print out some useful information about our data frame using the `info` function.
+In the first row it tells us the `type` of `lang_home_tidy` (a pandas `DataFrame`).
+The second row tells us how many rows there are: 1070, and to index those rows, you can use numbers between 0 and 1069 (remember that Python starts counting at 0!).
+Next, there is a print out about the data colums.
+Here there are 5 columns total.
+The little table it prints out tells you the name of each column, the number of non-null values (e.g. the number of entries that are not missing values), and the type of the entries.
+Finally the last two rows summarize the types of each column and how much memory the data frame is using on your computer.
 ```{code-cell} ipython3
 lang_home_tidy.info()
 ```